-WORDS: STUART GOMEZ
+WORDS: STU GOMEZ

 For a generation of skateboarders, the mid-eighties were halcyon days.
 Not only were we discovering the joys of skateboarding—unlocking secrets and leveling up our skate game—we were most likely catching the video game bug, as well.
 In many cases, skateboarding introduced us to a lifetime of video game addiction.
 I’m not sure if the reverse is also true, but it’s possible.